-Without considering sales costs, you can’t get a meaningful picture of your profit.
+Without taking sales costs into consideration, you can’t get a meaningful picture of your profit margins.
 That’s why you should also multiply the cost of making each sale by the number of sales.

 For example, let’s say you use the historical forecasting method and predict sales for one month of $500,000 based on the previous month’s sales of 500 units at $1,000.
 Then, if each unit costs $100 to sell, your sales costs are 500 x $100 = $50,000.
 This means your profit forecast is $500,000 – $50,000 = $450,000.

-Now that you’ve seen the basic math of sales forecasting, you might feel a bit overwhelmed.
-Maybe you’re thinking, do you really have to calculate these numbers for all of your items?
-The answer is usually yes, though if your inventory is large and diverse, you may need to condense revenues and costs into larger categories, as seen in this sales forecast table.
+Now that you’ve seen the basic math of sales forecasting, you might feel overwhelmed.
+Maybe you’re wondering whether you really have to calculate these numbers for all of your items.
+The answer is usually yes, though if your inventory is large and diverse, you may need to condense revenues and costs into larger categories, as shown in this sales forecast table.

-Key takeaway: To create a sales forecast, choose a forecasting method; determine your sales prices, quantities, and costs; make some basic calculations; and consider your inventory.
+To create a sales forecast, choose a forecasting method; determine your sales prices, quantitie, and costs; make some basic calculations; and consider your inventory.

-Here are some factors that may complicate your sales predictions:
+Here are some factors that may complicate your sales forecast: